 Positively Living/Choice Health Network: (865) 525-1540

 Hepatitis C (HCV) antibody testing is also available by appointment.
-A positive HCV test must be followed with a blood test to confirm the presence of viral DNA.
+A positive HCV test must be followed with a blood test to confirm the presence of viral RNA.
 This can be done at the Knox County Health Department.